-I originally wrote this blog as a polite response to a parent who has decided that as much as her son loves Adventure Treks, next summer, he will instead devote his time to SAT prep courses and college essay writing clinics instead of returning to the mountains he loves.
+We originally wrote this blog as a polite response to a parent who has decided that as much as her son loves Adventure Treks, next summer, he will instead devote his time to SAT prep courses and college essay writing clinics instead of returning to the mountains he loves.

 Isn’t it a better idea to invest that time into building the skills which will help you better thrive in college once you arrive?

-As the parent of a high school senior, I too was starting to get nervous about my daughter’s place in the college admissions game.
-This book put my daughter, my wife, and me at ease.
-It reminded us that ultimately it’s my daughter who is in charge of her education and her approach to life.
+We encourage any family with a high school junior or senior to read Where You Go is Not Who You Will Be by the New York Times writer Frank Bruni.
+This book reminded us that ultimately it’s our kids who are in charge of their education and approach to life.
 College is merely an opportunity.
-Sure, it’s important for her to be immersed in a culture where she will thrive and be with peers and professors who share her values, but no college, regardless of the “brand,” is a magic wand or special elixir that will guarantee my daughter’s future success.
-Instead, it’s up to her to take advantage of the incredible resources she will discover at virtually any good university, apply herself, discover her passions, and maximize her learning and personal growth.
+Sure, it’s important for them to be immersed in a culture where they will thrive and be with peers and professors who share their values, but no college, regardless of the “brand,” is a magic wand or special elixir that will guarantee a young adult’s future success.
+Instead, it’s up to them to take advantage of the incredible resources they will discover at virtually any good university, apply themselves, discover their passions, and maximize their learning and personal growth.

-Ultimately, though, I don’t believe that attending college should be about enhancing economic value—it’s about growing into the person you want to be, discovering new passions, making lifelong friends, forming relationships with professors and mentors, enhancing executive function skills, and building the skills and knowledge to become engaged citizens.
+Ultimately, though, we don’t believe that attending college should be about enhancing economic value—it’s about growing into the person you want to be, discovering new passions, making lifelong friends, forming relationships with professors and mentors, enhancing executive function skills, and building the skills and knowledge to become engaged citizens.
 And while there are distinct differences among colleges and their cultures, an engaged learner can fulfill these objectives at many different colleges, not at merely a few elite schools.